xnxjoe/LiquidGlass/Sources/LiquidGlass/Documentation.docc/Documentation.md

 ## Overview

 LiquidGlass provides an elegant way to add frosted glass effects to your SwiftUI views with minimal effort.
-The library automatically adapts to iOS 26+ system APIs while maintaining backward compatibility.
+The library automatically adapts to Platform 26+ system APIs while maintaining backward compatibility.

 ### Features